- Arts and Design

 Lord Jagannath's abode, Puri in Orissa, the pilgrimage center for Hindus is not only famous for the temple but of-late it has also become famous for the beautifully carved sand sculptures by Sudarshan Patnaik.

 Sudarshan Patnaik is now a world-renowned sand artist who has won many awards and has got great reception over the years because of the awesome sand sculptures that he creates.
-With his art he has created many a masterpieces spreading awareness, to congratulating many leaders for their achievement, or to bring notice to the general public about a core issue.
+With his art, he has created many masterpieces spreading awareness, to congratulating many leaders for their achievement, or to bring notice to the general public about a core issue.

 He comes up with sand sculptures on various topical issues and lends his support uniquely.
 He has created excellent masterpieces on advocating the use of greener methods to cut carbon footprint, to congratulating Barack Obama on his famous win, to paying tribute to pop sensation Micheal Jackson.
-Some other famous carvings of his are of the 100 Santa Clause Sculpture for which he is the Guinness World Record holder, or building a 25 foot Santa Clause for which is included in the Limca Book of World Records, and one got huge appreciation for building the Black Taj Mahal near to the real one.
+Some other famous carvings of his are of the 100 Santa Clause Sculpture for which he is the Guinness World Record holder or building a 25 foot Santa Clause for which is included in the Limca Book of World Records, and one got a huge appreciation for building the Black Taj Mahal near to the real one.

-The timeline for such artistic pieces is often very less, may be a day or two, but the impact that it creates is much wider.
+The timeline for such artistic pieces is often very less, maybe a day or two, but the impact that it creates is much wider.
 Several of his sculptures have been shown in various news channels across the world, while some have made it to the front pages of several national dailies in India.

 Spreading Awareness Through His ArtClick thumbnail to view full-size

 Sudarshan Patnaik comes from a very poor background and lived in a remote village near Puri in Orissa.
 His childhood days went in intense poverty with not even having money to get primary education.
-But he did went to the government school; after and before school he used to visit the beautiful golden sea beach near Jagannath temple and make sculptures.
+But he did go to the government school; after and before school he used to visit the beautiful golden sea beach near Jagannath temple and make sculptures.
 Slowly and steadily he started to build various shapes with sand and at a certain point (when he was 12) he started spending his entire day on the beach building different statues.
 Life for him was the beach and the sand.